 Step 1: Get the SATA cable and connect your SSD to the computer using it.
 The SATA controller is usually embedded with the motherboard.
 In some cases, a SATA add-on card.
 The additional drivers are mostly prompt by SATA add-on cards.

 Step 2: See, if the drive is recognized by the operating system.

-Step 3: if it isn’t recognized, you need a control device driver.
-However, you can use SATA controller, if it is recognized during the setup without any special drivers, the completion of the installation can be done after initial setup.
+Step 3: if it isn't recognized, you need a control device driver.
+However, you can use a SATA controller, if it is recognized during the setup without any special drivers, the completion of the installation can be done after the initial setup.

 Step 4: You need to check for the driver updates from the operating system.
-While you install the windows with DVD, the computer will ask you for the location of installation.
-In case the SSD doesn’t show up.
+While you install the windows with the DVD, the computer will ask you for the location of the installation.
+In case the SSD doesn't show up.
 Choose the load driver option.

 Step 1: First of all, download and install AOMEI Backupper on your computer.
 Now, launch the software.

 Step 2: Connect the SSD to your computer firmly.
 Furthermore, click on the option of Clone> Disk clone.